Mark Warner: Tenure

+The Virginia Constitution forbids any governor from serving consecutive terms, so Warner could not run for reelection in 2005.
+The 2005 Virginia gubernatorial election became a contest between two other statewide figures who had served alongside Warner, Lieutenant Governor and former Richmond Mayor Tim Kaine, and Attorney General and former Virginia Secretary of Public Safety Jerry Kilgore.
+Warner supported and campaigned for Kaine, a Democrat, against Kilgore, a Republican.

-Kaine and Kilgore both sought to succeed Warner as governor of Virginia.
-(The Virginia Constitution forbids any governor from serving consecutive terms, so Warner could not have run for a second term in 2005.)
-On November 8, 2005, Kaine, the former mayor of Richmond, won with 52% of the vote.
-Kilgore, who had resigned as attorney general in February 2005 to campaign full-time and who had previously served as Virginia secretary of public safety, received 46% of the vote.
-Russ Potts, a Republican state senator, also ran for governor as an independent, receiving 2% of the vote.
-Warner had supported and campaigned for Kaine, and many national pundits considered Kaine's victory to be further evidence of Warner's political clout in Virginia.
+On November 8, Kaine was elected governor with 52% of the vote.
+Kilgore received 46%, and Russ Potts, a moderate Republican state senator who ran as an independent, 2%.
+Many national pundits considered Kaine's victory further evidence of Warner's political clout in Virginia.

 On November 29, 2005, Warner commuted the death sentence of Robin Lovitt to life imprisonment without the possibility of parole.
 Lovitt was convicted of murdering Clayton Dicks at an Arlington pool hall in 1999.
 After his trial in 2001, Lovitt's lawyers stated that a court clerk illegally destroyed evidence that was used against Lovitt during his trial, but that could have possibly exonerated him upon further DNA testing.
 Lovitt's death sentence would have been the 1,000th carried out in the United States since the Supreme Court reinstated capital punishment as permissible under the Eighth Amendment to the Constitution in 1976.
 In a statement, Warner said, "The actions of an agent of the commonwealth, in a manner contrary to the express direction of the law, comes at the expense of a defendant facing society's most severe and final sanction."
 Warner denied clemency in 11 other death penalty cases that came before him as governor.

 Warner also arranged for DNA tests of evidence left from the case of Roger Keith Coleman, who was put to death by the state in 1992.
 Coleman was convicted in the 1981 rape and stabbing death of his 19-year-old sister-in-law, Wanda McCoy.
 Coleman drew national attention, even making the cover of Time, by repeatedly claiming innocence and protesting the unfairness of the death penalty.
-DNA results announced on January 12, 2006 confirmed Coleman's guilt.
+DNA results announced on January 12, 2006, confirmed Coleman's guilt.